 Learn the history...

-The film provides a detailed look into redlining: what happened, where it came from, who was involved, how it supposedly“ended”, and why the 1968 Fair Housing Act did not actually get rid of redlining or its impact.
+This award-winning film provides a detailed look into redlining: what happened, where it came from, who was involved, how it supposedly“ended”, and why the 1968 Fair Housing Act did not actually get rid of redlining or its impact.

 …To Understand Today